StreamLined-Development/Ra/README.md

   9. The compiler first marks objects as potentially cyclic during pointer analysis (flagging assignments that could create cycles).
 At runtime, when dealloc(x) triggers for a flagged object, a lightweight depth-limited DFS checks if x belongs to an isolated reference cycle (objects referencing only each other).
 If true, the entire cycle is freed; if external references exist, normal last-use deallocation proceeds.

 ### Parallelism
 - Aria models its binary in the form of a graph of independant computations and binary blocks.
-And with it's MLIR backend it allows you to taeget both GPU and CPU architectures!
+And with it's MLIR backend it allows you to target both GPU and CPU architectures!
 - The compiler will detect what should be put on the cpu and what should be put on the gpu, and then mark the nodes accordingly for the runtime.

   ## Syntax